ggambini/reload_rp-sp/README.md

-# reload_rp-sp
+# Reload_rp-sp

-A minimalist tool to reload an Apache reverse proxy
+A minimalist tool to reload an Apache reverse proxy and a Shibboleth service provider in HA environement.

+### Usage